BioinformaticsIASBS/LCS-DSclassification/README.md

 Note: When writing the name of the dataset, make sure that it exactly matches the above names.

 Pleas, feel free to contact us if you have any questions about the paper or implementation.

+The GMPSUM method (our competitor) code that we implemented is also available here, and its running instruction is like the UB-HH.

 Email: alirezaabdi@iasbs.ac.ir